-A row of taper candles is one of the most straightforward rustic wedding centerpieces we've seen, but we're crushing on this utilitarian-inspired design.
+A row of symmetrical taper candles is one of the most straightforward rustic wedding centerpieces we've seen, but we're crushing on this minimalist-inspired design.
 Tie everything together by incorporating glassware or other accents in the same color as the candles you choose.
-These marigold yellow glasses contrast beautifully with the dark wood!
+These marigold yellow glasses contrast beautifully with the dark wood.

 Swap glass or metal vessels for wooden troughs to instantly bring a rustic look to your wedding centerpieces.
 Table names written on miniature pennant flags are a cute, playful addition.

-Behold: our favorite rustic wedding centerpiece for fall couples.
-A collection of antlers, miniature pumpkins and succulents is boho-meets-rustic.
-The best part about using collected objects is that each centerpiece will be one of a kind!
+Behold: our favorite rustic wedding centerpiece for fall weddings.
+A collection of antlers, miniature pumpkins, and succulents is boho-meets-rustic.
+The best part about using collected objects is that each centerpiece will be one of a kind.